 There’s more to car insurance than just finding the cheapest annual premium and driving off into the sunset.
 You should always read the product disclosure statement (PDS) for any insurance product you are considering.
 In particular, look out for the excess that a policy charges if you make a claim, since a large excess can cancel out the savings you made in the cost of the premium.

 Canstar also researches and rates many other features of car insurance policies.
-In 2018 we researched 61 car insurance policies from 51 insurers around Australia and given them Star Ratings according to how much value they provide for drivers of different ages.
-Take a look at our comparison tables to see which policies would provide a 5-Star rating for Outstanding Value for your vehicle.
+In 2018 we researched 61 car insurance policies from 51 insurers around Australia and gave them Star Ratings according to how much value they provide for drivers of different ages.
+Take a look at our comparison tables to see if any of the policies which received a 5-Star rating for Outstanding Value suit your needs.